WinterSnowfall/dxvk-build-tools/README.md

 If you set `DXVK_MAX_PERFORMANCE=1`™ before launching any of the runner scripts above, it will ensure d8vk/dxvk/dxvk-tests/vkd3d-proton are built using `-march=native`.

 **This compiler flag is for meme and testing purposes only** and will maybe at best give you a microgram of extra performance with dxvk in some cases, assuming you have an AVX capable processor.
-More details here, straight from the horse's mouth': https://github.com/doitsujin/dxvk/pull/3591#issuecomment-1656720927
+More details here, straight from the horse's mouth: https://github.com/doitsujin/dxvk/pull/3591#issuecomment-1656720927

 There's really no reason to bother with this unless you want to do comparative performance testing and see for yourself that it doesn't do much, since it will make your builds less portable.
 Also note that once you've used it there's no going back to defaults unless you `git reset` affected repos or undo the changes manually.